 Reciprocal parking and hands-free lot access are available for authorized students, faculty, and staff with disabilities that affect physical mobility.
-Students with documented permanent or temporary disabilities can be authorized for reciprocal parking and hands-free access through the Office of Disability Services, (312) 413-2183 Voice, (312) 413-0123 TTY.
-Employees can be authorized by the Office of Access and Equity, (312) 996-8670.

-Red Car Service

-https://police.uic.edu/Red%20Car%20Service.htm
+Students with documented permanent or https://transportation.uic.edu/night-ride/

+UIC Night Ride

 UIC offers students a nighttime transportation service between university facilities within the following boundaries: Halsted Street on the east, Western Avenue on the west, Eisenhower Expressway on the north, and Roosevelt Road on the south.
 Red car service is only available to those with a valid UIC i-card; riders will be asked to present their i-cards.
 The service operates daily between 11 p.m. - 7 a.m.
 To arrange for transportation, call (312) 996-6800.
 The average wait time is 15 minutes during the week and 30 minutes during the weekend.